occiandiaali/occiandiaali/README.md

 ### Hi there 👋
-👯  I have experienced all stages of the software development life-cycle, and enjoy the process of collaborative creation.
+👯  I have built projects for mobile and web, and enjoy the process of collaborative creation -> solution implementation.
 🔭  I have recently worked on a Flutter/Firebase app for a small business.
 📫  Reach me:  [Twitter](https://twitter.com/occiandiaali) | [LinkedIn](https://www.linkedin.com/in/occiandiaali) | [Gmail](ocean.diaali@gmail.com)
 😄  Fun fact: I can whistle and blink underwater (I think)...